appy1608/ACL2023/README.md

 # ACL2023

 This is the official repository for the ACL 2023 full paper [Peeking inside the black box: A Commonsense-Aware Generative Framework for Explainable Complaint Detection](https://2023.aclweb.org/program/accepted/#long-papers).
-This repository contains codebase, dataset and the annotation guidelines.
+This repository contains all the necessary resources related to the paper.

 **Authors**
 Apoorva Singh*, Raghav Jain*, Prince Jha and Sriparna Saha